 Sussex Air Quality Partnership: Sussex-Air

-The Sussex Air Quality Partnership is an important organisation that promotes improvements in air-quality related issues.
-It supports its members, which include the County Council, with their duties under the Environment Act and the NAQS through policy and air quality research.
+Sussex Air is an important organisation that promotes improvements in air-quality related issues.
+It supports its members, which include the County Council, with their duties under the Environment Act through policy and air quality research.

 Visit Sussex-Air to find out more and sign up for warnings about air quality if you are sensitive to pollution.